MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

 1. Run the `provision` command in Teams Toolkit.

 1. Use the Teams Toolkit to create an Entra ID, which you might want to set as your apps environment variables.
-After the provisioning, locate the `AAD_APP_CLIENT_ID` in the `env/.env.${envName}` file and the encrypted `SECRET_AAD_APP_CLIENT_SECRET` in the `env/.env.${envName}.user` file.
+After provisioning, locate the `AAD_APP_CLIENT_ID` in the `env/.env.${envName}` file and the encrypted `SECRET_AAD_APP_CLIENT_SECRET` in the `env/.env.${envName}.user` file.

 1. To get the actual value of `SECRET_AAD_APP_CLIENT_SECRET`, select the Decrypt secret annotation.

 ### Apply the deployment

 The sample includes a deployment file, `deploy/tab.yaml`, for your reference.

-Update the placeholders in this file before you apply it.
+1. Update the placeholders in this file before you apply it:

-1. Update the `<tab-image>` placeholder with your image.
+    1. `<tab-image>`: Update placeholder with your image.
 For example, `myacr.azurecr.io/tab:latest`.

-1. Update the `<api-image>` placeholder with your API image.
+    1. `<api-image>`: Update placeholder with your API image.
 If you don't have an API, remove the `hello-world-api`service and deployment from the yaml file.

-1. Update the `<hostname>` with your ingress FQDN.
+    1. `<hostname>`: Update the with your ingress FQDN.

-1. Apply `deploy/tab.yaml`.
+1. Run the following command to apply `deploy/tab.yaml`:

     ```bash
     kubectl apply -f deploy/tab.yaml -n $NAMESPACE